bbauska/UofM-AdvStyling/readme.md

 with this grid class.
 I hope you\'ll join me and you\'ll get a really good feeling about how this works with Bootstrap.

-# Week 3-19.
+## Week3-19.
 Code With Me: Grid Example {#week-3-19.-code-with-me-grid-example .unnumbered}

 Hi everybody.
 Let\'s go over an example together where we\'re using the Bootstrap Grid System.
 I\'m going to go into CodePen and use this code